jeargle/uveldt/README.md

 The chemistry of &mu;Veldt is based around simple string operations.
 Elements are represented as single characters, molecules are 1-dimensional strings of elements, and bonds connect pairs of elements together.
 All chemical reactions involve making and/or breaking bonds between the elements in molecules.

-For example, atoms of elements "A" and "B" can be connected to make the molecule "AB".
+For example, atoms of elements `A` and `B` can be connected to make the molecule `AB`.

 Genome
 ------

 Genomes in &mu;Veldt are simply long strings which can contain genes that code for specific chemical reactions, pores, or transporters.
-All genes start with "(" and end at the next occurence of ")".
-For example, the string "AB(CABC)AB)" contains the single gene: `(CABC)`.
+All genes start with `(` and end at the next occurence of `)`.
+For example, the string `AB(CABC)AB)` contains the single gene: `(CABC)`.

 Reactions specify a set of reactants and a set of products.
-They contain element characters as well as the join ("\*") and split ("/") reaction operators.  "\*" means that the elements to either side are separate in the reactants but bonded in the products.  "/" means that they are bonded in the reactants and separate in the products.
+They contain element characters as well as the join (`\*`) and split (`/`) reaction operators.  `\*` means that the elements to either side are separate in the reactants but bonded in the products.  `/` means that they are bonded in the reactants and separate in the products.
 To create a reaction string for the inverse of a given reaction, just switch all joins to splits and vice versa.
 Multiple joins and/or splits may be defined within a reaction gene.

 Examples: